rh-lab-q/bkrdoc/README.md

 Bkrlint is a linter-like tool that serves to identify the most common mistakes in a BeakerLib test.
 Only the BeakerLib-specific ones are regarded, for mistakes concerning bash see [shellcheck](https://github.com/koalaman/shellcheck).

 ### License
-Bkrlint is available under the GNU General Public License.
+Bkrlint is available under the GNU General Public License v3+.

 ### Contact details
 I welcome e-mails on bkrlint, you can get in touch with me at zuzan (dot) baran (at) gmail (dot) com.